 At The Physicaltherapy Centre our practitioners use a variety of different methods to treat chest pain, a few of these include:

 - Active Release Technique (ART) which through trigger point release can allow for the alleviation of muscle stiffness in and around the muscles leading to pain relief

 - A treatment plan which also includes take home exercises and stretches, one can do in the leisure of their own home in order to improve the strength and flexibility of their muscles while also providing ongoing support for the ailment

 - The mobilisation and manipulation of joints, the shoulder in this instance can lead to added range in motion in the shoulder with time resulting in relief

 Our practitioners may also refer you for an ultrasound, CT scan, MRI or X-ray to be able to attain imagery of the injury to assist in better understanding and development of a treatment plan for effective management of the injury.

-If this sounds like something you are experiencing, don’t be afraid to head over to The Physicaltherapy Centre in North Sydney where our well-trained practitioners can help you diagnose the cause of your chest pain as well as assisting in rehabilitation.
-Give us a call on 02 9922 6116 or book online here.
+If this sounds like something you are experiencing, don’t be afraid to head over to The Physicaltherapy Centre in North Sydney where our well-trained practitioners can help you diagnose the cause of your chest pain.